12. Data frames#

 ## 4.3 5.8

-Also, the previously mentioned as.data.frame.table method works on it like a charm (up to the column names):
+The previously mentioned as.data.frame.table method will work on it like a charm (up to the column names, which we can change):

 ## Var1 Var2 Var3 Freq